vicmikhailov/spring-rest-react/web/TUTORIAL.md

 - For production, Maven runs frontend build and copies assets into `src/main/resources/static`.

 Interview framing:

-- "This is a simple BFF-style setup where frontend and backend share one deployment artifact in production."
+- "This is a simple setup where the frontend and backend are bundled together into one deployment artifact (the .jar file)."
-- "Contracts are implicit via JSON shape, so TypeScript types and Java records must stay aligned."
+- "The contract between frontend and backend is implicit (JSON shape).
+This means we must keep the Java Records and TypeScript Types in sync manually."

 ---